 St. John the Baptist’s band program offers children in grades 5-8 the opportunity to learn an instrument and perform as part of a group.

 St. John the Baptist’s Chess and Game Club helps participants improve their concentration, logic, and creativity while teaching good sportsmanship.
-The Chess and Game Club gets kids together to play games face to face, to play fair, and to be respectful of each other.
+The Chess and Game Club gets kids together to play games to play fair, and to be respectful of each other.
 The club is led by Mr. Mike Altman.

 Students are invited to share their musical gifts by participating in this music-rich, faith-based youth choir.
 Youth Choir offers opportunities for students to express and develop musical talents and carry these skills through adulthood.